zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "You will succeed because most people are lazy."
+> "Well done is better than well said."
 >
-> — Shahir Zag
+> — Benjamin Franklin
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch